 ?
 You may address to Legal Recruitment.

 ?
-Indicate why are interested in this position and what makes you the best candidate.
+Indicate why you are interested in a position with LEMIO and what makes you a strong candidate.

 • Writing Sample

 • List of three (3) references